hashim222/hash-dental-care/README.md

                 ![logged in user mobile navbar menu image](static/images/readme-file-images/logged-in-mobile-navbar-hamburgur.png)

     * ### **Home Page**
-        * Since the home page is the default page for users, they will see this page first.
-        There is a button in the image that allows users to make appointments from there by clicking it.
+        * The homepage welcomes the user and there is an option button that takes the users directly to the booking page.
+The user just has to click on the Book Appointment once they register or sign in as the option is available once they enter the site which is a much more straightforward option for an elder generation who might find technology confusing.
             ![home page image](static/images/readme-file-images/home-page.png)

-        * The homepage's book an appointment button will require users to `login/register` before they can book an appointment.
+        * The Book Appointment button on home page will require user to `login/register` before they can book an appointment.
             ![image for login or register to book appointment home page](static/images/readme-file-images/login-to-book-appointment.png)

         * I have hidden the option to book an appointment for the smaller devices.
-Due to the size of the screen being too small.
+Due to the size of the screen being too small and ux.
             ![image for home page booking btn](static/images/readme-file-images/home-page-btn-hidden.png)